Nothing's more valuable than peace of mind.

 To learn more click here.

 Our corporate code of conduct is our commitment to supporting the integrity and ethical standards we expect from our employees.
-The code includes specific guidelines about how we expect employees to protect confidential information (including your account and personal information), as well as guidelines to limit our employees access to your confidential information and restrict how we use and share information for certain processes and transactions.
+The code includes specific guidelines about how we expect employees to protect confidential information (including your account and personal information), as well as guidelines to limit our employees' access to your confidential information and restrict how we use and share information for certain processes and transactions.

 We regularly review our business practices to make sure they follow the policies and procedures we created to protect your confidential information.
 You can review our Privacy Policy here.

 We want to protect your identity and your bank account.
-At LMCU we take many steps to safeguard your information, but here are a few things you can do.
+At LMCU, we take many steps to safeguard your information, but here are a few things you can do.

 The best way to secure your personal information is by creating unique usernames and strong passwords.
 A strong password is at least 8 characters long with a mixture of upper and lower case letters, numbers, and special characters.